 - Customers become advocates for your company’s products and services.

 - Distributors sell more product and provide better service.

 - Your company learns by listening carefully to what your customers are saying to you and to their peers, and this ‘social insight’ then is stored in the Customer Profile section of your CRM system.

 - Most importantly, new sales result from customer participation in the private, digital rooms as well as in the public lounge/bar area.

 We have measured the impact of private online communities on new sales and the results show consistent growth in revenues.

-If you wish to stay alive in today’s digital deluge, where customer and buyers increasingly demand digital access, now is the time to put on your construction hat, grab a shovel, and begin to build your digital hotel!
+If you wish to stay alive in today’s digital deluge, where customer and buyers increasingly demand digital access, now is the time to put on your construction hat, grab a shovel, and begin to build your digital customer community!

 ISM has helped organizations like yours accelerate their community initiatives, dramatically increase sales and significantly reduce churn.
 For over 34 years, we have worked with large companies with leading brands to implement programs that deliver desired objectives and are completed on-time and on-budget.